lsandig/Kirstine.jl/paper/paper.md

 produces designs
 that are more robust
 than designs for a single best guess.
-To help computing such designs efficiently for general nonlinear regression models, we propose the `Julia` [@bezanson-2017-julia] package `Kirstine.jl`.
+To help compute such designs efficiently for general nonlinear regression models, we propose the `Julia` [@bezanson-2017-julia] package `Kirstine.jl`.

 # Mathematical Background